mohammadsohaib/mohammadsohaib.github.io/_pages/research.md

 for the perusal of this ambitious endeavour.

 Following topics instantly grab my attention:
-- Plasticity in Neural Circuits.
+- Plasticity in Neural Circuits
 - Dendritic Computations
 - Artificial Neural Networks
 - Psychiatric Disorders